 - 0.5 tsp chilli flakes (optional – see Notes)

-- 6 regular or 8 mini corn or flour tortillas
+- 6 regular or 8 to 10 mini corn or flour tortillas

 Instructions

 - Heat oven to 200C/180C fan/gas 6.
-Heat most of the oil in a large non-stick frying pan, casserole or saucepan.
+Heat most of the oil over a high heat in a large non-stick frying pan, casserole or saucepan.
 Fry the turkey, onion and pepper for 5 minutes, stirring regularly and breaking up the mince with a wooden spoon.
 Add the chopped tomatoes and kidney beans.

 - Bring to a gentle simmer and cook for 10 minutes, stirring regularly.
-Remove from the heat and stir in the lime juice and coriander.
+Remove from the heat and stir in the lime juice and 2 heaped tbsp of the chopped coriander.
 Season well and add the chilli flakes, if using.

 - Lightly grease a shallow ovenproof dish with the remaining oil.
 Put 1 tortilla in the dish and top with a couple of generous spoonful’s of the turkey mixture.
 Roll up and push to one side of the dish.
 Repeat with the other tortillas, then spoon any remaining turkey mixture down the sides of the dish.

 - Sprinkle the tortillas with the cheese and bake for 15 minutes.
-Scatter the coriander over the enchiladas and serve with a salad.
+Garnish with some chopped coriander over the enchiladas and serve with a salad or some traditional Mexican sides.

 Notes